ernest-bruce/human-internet/internet_plan/internet_plan.md

 &nbsp;
 &nbsp;

-### why Peoples•Foundation is better for you and humanity
+### why Peoples·Foundation is better for you and humanity
-the **Peoples•Foundation** mission is the betterment of humanity by improving the digital lives of individuals
+the **Peoples·Foundation** mission is the betterment of humanity by improving the digital lives of individuals
 · the main beneficiaries are individuals
 · so before looking at how data·brokers and profit·dedicated organizations could benefit from having better informed individuals, and individuals who can exercise more power over their personal·information, the *benefit to the individual* is what the foundation seeks first
 · benefits to other entities are a secondary concern
-· this is how we can ensure continuity in Peoples•Foundations decisions and ongoing practices
+· this is how we can ensure continuity in Peoples·Foundations decisions and ongoing practices
-· there will never be conflicts of interest in the work that Peoples•Foundation does because its loyalty is singular: improving the lives of individuals through open technology, education, and empowerment
+· there will never be conflicts of interest in the work that Peoples·Foundation does because its loyalty is singular: improving the lives of individuals through open technology, education, and empowerment

 the foundation will also ensure that there is real diversity in its people·force
 · we cannot help humanity if we do not *reflect* humanity in all its beliefs, colors, cultures, gender·identities, and music tastes (go EDM!)